lgoeckeritz/startup/README.md

 - **Backend service endpoints** - Placeholders for login that stores the current user on the server.
 Endpoints for recipes.
 - **Frontend calls service endpoints** - I did this using the fetch function.

+## DB deliverable

+For this deliverable, I stored the recipes in the database.

+- **MongoDB Atlas database created** - done!
+- **Endpoints for data** - My stubbed-out endpoints now process the data and send it to Mongo.
+- **Stores data in MongoDB** - done!